tinyfpga/TinyFPGA-Bootloader/README.md

 Below is an example of how the metadata may be structured and formatted for the TinyFPGA BX board:

 ### SPI Flash Security Register Page 1 (write-protected)
+One of the SPI flash security register pages contains fixed data about the board that does not change.
+This is the name of the board, the hardware revision of the board, and serial number unique to the board name.
+This security register page should be write protected as it should never be changed.
+If the rest of the SPI flash is erased, this minimal amount of information will help the user to find recovery instructions.

 ```javascript
 {"boardmeta":{
   "model": "TinyFPGA BX",